melsman/mlkit/README.md

 $ ./autobuild
 ````

-To compile and install the MLKit, execute the following commands:
+To compile the MLKit, execute the following commands:
 ````bash
 $ ./configure
 $ make mlkit
 $ make bootstrap
 $ make mlkit_libs
 ````

+The `make bootstrap` command is optional.

 To install the MLKit and related tools, execute:
 ````bash